Enclosure (film)

 Enclosure (L'Enclos) is a 1961 French–Yugoslav drama film directed by Armand Gatti.
 It was entered into the 2nd Moscow International Film Festival where Gatti won the Silver Prize for Best Director.

+In French, the term "enclos" translates to "enclosure" in English, indicating a fenced or walled-in area commonly found surrounding factories or schools.
+It may also denote a pen, compound, paddock, or run.
+The film "Enclosure" delves into the themes associated with enclosed spaces and their influence on individuals and communities, rendering it a pertinent and contemplative piece in contemporary society.